JackDca/Mailpilewiki/Configuring-mailpile.md

 **Note:** You can add multiple accounts by replacing the `0` in the profile variable name with higher numbers.

+## Running from an alternative config directory
+By default, Mailpile reads its config from `~/.mailpile`

+You can override this by setting the `$MAILPILE_HOME` environment variable, for example:

+`export MAILPILE_HOME=/home/user/.config/mailpile`

+or for a single run:

+`MAILPILE_HOME=/home/user/.mailpile-alternative ./mp`

 ## Other configuration

 * See [[Config]]